GustavoHBDuarte/Metabolomics_PK_proj/README.md

 ## Datasets

-* The datasets used for this project refers to a Liquid Chromatograpy Mass Spectrometry (LC-MS) metabolite profiling experiment in human serum specimens, where raw acquisition files will be available on: www.ebi.ac.uk/metabolights/MTBLS3128.
+* The datasets used for this project refers to a Liquid Chromatograpy Mass Spectrometry (LC-MS) metabolite profiling experiment in predose human serum specimens, where raw acquisition files will be available on: www.ebi.ac.uk/metabolights/MTBLS3128.

 * From .raw instrument experiment files, data were processed using *ProgenesisQI* software generating a .csv file with aligned LC-MS molecular features as well as other experiment-related information.
 Each molecular feature corresponds to a chemical compound detected in the above mentioned experiment and will be used as atributtes/features for machine learning modeling.

 * In order to clean the above mentioned .csv file, first data was normalized by the internal standard feature.
 Then, features with relative standard deviation higher than 25% in quality control samples (samples analized during data acquisition to monitor LC-MS variation over the time course) were removed.
 This step was performed outside Python environment, using MS Excel.

 * Several datasets were generated corresponding to different types of LC-MS analysis (positive and negative modes).
-Additionally, a dataset containing lab exams results for the enrolled subjects were also included in the analysis in order to compare its performance when using it as attributes/features to predict both AUC and Cmax with the performance of the model using molecular features as attributes.
+Additionally, a dataset containing lab exams results for the enrolled subjects were also included in the analysis in order to compare its performance when using it as attributes/features to predict both AUC and C<sub>max</sub> with the performance of the model using molecular features as attributes.
 An integrated model using both molecular features and lab exam results as attributes was also evaluated.

 * Evaluated datasets are available in the attached notebook as url link.